Numbers, Facts and Trends Shaping Your World

 How many abortions are there in the U.S. each year?

-The Guttmacher Institute compiles its figures after contacting every known provider of abortions – clinics, hospitals and physicians’ offices – in the country.
-It uses questionnaires and health department data, and provides estimates for abortion providers that don’t respond to its inquiries.
-Guttmacher’s figures are higher than the CDC’s in part because it includes data (and in some instances, estimates) from all 50 states.
-The institute’s latest full report, and its methodology, can be found here.
-While the Guttmacher Institute supports abortion rights, its empirical data on abortions in the U.S. has been widely cited by groups and publications across the political spectrum, including by a number of those that disagree with its positions.
+• How Guttmacher gets its data: It compiles its figures after contacting every known abortion provider – clinics, hospitals and physicians’ offices – in the country.
+It uses questionnaires and health department data, then provides estimates for abortion providers that don’t respond.
+Guttmacher’s figures are higher than the CDC’s in part because they include data (and in some instances, estimates) from all 50 states.
+(Read the institute’s latest full report and methodology.)

-The figures reported by both organizations include only legal induced abortions conducted by clinics, hospitals or physicians’ offices, or those that make use of abortion pills dispensed from certified facilities such as clinics or physicians’ offices.
+The figures reported by these organizations include only legal induced abortions conducted by clinics, hospitals or physicians’ offices, or those that make use of abortion pills dispensed from certified facilities such as clinics or physicians’ offices.
 They do not account for the use of abortion pills that were obtained outside of clinical settings.

 The annual number of U.S. abortions rose for years after Roe v.
 Wade legalized the procedure in 1973, reaching its highest levels around the late 1980s and early 1990s, according to both the CDC and Guttmacher.
 Since then, abortions have generally decreased at what a CDC analysis called “a slow yet steady pace.”